You can purchase this tarp online directly from ZPacks at www.zpacks.com

 ZPacks cuben fiber square tarp with Tyvek ground sheet (and some snow).

 As is described in the Hyperlite Mountain Gear Square Flat Tarp Review the number and type of pitching configurations are limited only by your imagination.
 If pitched as an A-frame, the most common method, the tarp can go up in less than two minutes.
 Other configurations take different amounts of time.

-The tarps weighs a mere 6.1 oz. or 7.8 oz. with guylines.
+The tarps weigh a mere 6.1 oz or 7.8 oz, with guylines.
 We recommend Zpacks 1.25mm Spectra Z-Line configured as shown in a diagram above (you'll need three 50 ft. lengths for $39) and will need to add extra tieouts, also shown in the diagram.

 Zpacks cuben fiber square tarp in the Olympic National Park, WA.
 With guylines, this shelter weighs only 7.8 oz!!

 This tarp offers BOMBPROOF protection in the most serious three-season storms.
 In high winds, we like to pitch it in storm mode, as shown in the photo below.

 For a detailed description of a flat tarp's tremendous performance in foul weather read Ryan Jordan's Tarp Camping Techniques for Inclement Conditions article from BackpackingLight.